Spanish Courtyards are designed like an outdoor room to create a restful, relaxing atmosphere.

 - Trim or pinch back herbs regularly.
 You’ll need them for cooking anyway

 - Sweep patio and keep water feature clean

 Spanish Courtyard gardens are best irrigated by hand watering.
 Once established, when the plant sets new roots into the ground and the plant cannot be easily pulled up, once a week watering during the spring and summer in the absence of rain should be sufficient for plant health.
 Potted plants may need more frequent watering depending on the size and type of plants and pots.

 Other Input Requirements

 - Soil – The most beneficial input you can give your garden is a good start with good soil.
-For Spanish Courtyard Gardens potted plants should be planted in good potting soil in pots with good drainage system.
+For Spanish Courtyard Gardens potted plants should be planted in good potting soil in pots with a good drainage system.
 Any cactus or herbs should be planted in soil with good drainage.

 - Mulch – Shrub beds and trees can be mulched with organic mulch such as shredded pine bark (up to 6 inches).
 Herb beds and cactus are best mulched with inorganic material such as decomposed granite to provide for good drainage and reflective properties.

 - Pesticides and Fertilizers– With minimal planting areas plants should be carefully selected for minimal insect problems.
 If a problem with insects develop you should first try to identify the offending insect before deciding on a treatment plan.
 Your Cooperative Extension Service Entomologist can help.
 Fertilizers will be needed for your potted plants and citrus.
-Use slow release fertilizers for best results and ease of application.
-Careful not to over fertilize.
+Use slow-release fertilizers for best results and ease of application.
+Careful not to over-fertilize.